Aurele-B/Cellects/UserManual.md

 the user should try this algorithm.
 The user should first check the Heterogeneous background option, then select the number of categories to look for in the image and lastly click on *Visualize*.
 As this option reduces the video tracking option number from 5 to 1, it should be used as a last resort.

-### One cell/colony per arena
-This option is automatically selected.
-If there is only one cell (or connected colony) per arena, leave this as it is.
-If there already are (or will be) several cells (or colonies) per arena, unselect this option.

 ### Generate analysis option
 Cellects suggests two algorithms to automatically find the best parameters to detect where the specimens are